 If you are completing work experience, your Limited Certificate will last for the time required to satisfy the registration requirements.

-Training, qualifications and requirements has information on what qualifications and requirements are needed for your chosen electrical career.
+Training qualifications and requirements has details on what is required for your electrical career.

 Limits of work and supervisors

 The holder of a Limited Certificate may assist a supervisor in doing any prescribed electrical work that is relevant to the particular class of registration being sought.
 That entitlement is provided the electrical worker holds a current Limited Certificate and is supervised by the nominated supervisor whose practising licence allows that person to do the work.

 A supervisor is a registered person in one of the following classes of electrical registration.
 Electrical Inspector, Electrical Engineer, Electrician, Electrical Installer, Electrical Service Technician, Electrical Appliance Serviceperson, Line Mechanic or Cable Jointer.

 Regulation 93 of the Electricity (Safety) Regulations 2010 requires that any prescribed electrical work a trainee may do, or assist in doing, is any work that is within the particular class of work for which the trainee is seeking registration, and that is within the scope of work that the trainee’s supervisor is authorised to do.

 Limits of work has more information on what types of electrical work you are permitted to perform.